 Neiko is 2 years old and he weighs about 60lbs.
 His family dealt with some very sad circumstances that led to Neiko being surrendered.
-He is kid, cat, and dog friendly.
-Neiko is very sweet and loves to cuddle.
+Neiko is very sweet and loves to cuddle with his people.
 He loves his tennis ball and watches TV sometimes.
-Neiko is working on learning basic obedience commands.
+Neiko is working on learning basic obedience commands and figuring out that the world can be a safe place.

 Neiko really wants to be friends with the new dogs, Tawny and Sam.
 He wants to play so badly that he gets so excited and vocal to the point that it causes tension between them.
 Neiko and Tawny are okay, but it will take some time to see if he and Sam will become buddies or not.
 Neiko has made a new human friend in here.
 He became his friend over a four day period by brushing him.
 Neiko is now shiny and feels soft.